 The surname Gummersale was first found in Yorkshire in the West Riding where they held a family seat at Gomershale, later to become known as Gomersal.
 A knight's fee granted by William the Conqueror to Gilbert de Lacy was the first record of the place name from whom conjecturally the Gomersalls were descended.
 The grant of lands also included a mill and a manor at that time.

 Today Gomersal is a village in the metropolitan county of West Yorkshire and not that long ago was originally known as Great Gomersal and Little Gomersal.

 Early History of the Gummersale family

 This web page shows only a small excerpt of our Gummersale research.
-Another 47 words (3 lines of text) are included under the topic Early Gummersale History in all our PDF Extended History products and printed products wherever possible.
+Another 24 words (2 lines of text) covering the years 1602, 1646, 1602, 1616 and 1628 are included under the topic Early Gummersale History in all our PDF Extended History products and printed products wherever possible.

 Gummersale Spelling Variations